-Myron is considering trading in an old iPhone 6S plus, giving his wife his iPhone 7 Plus and going with The Essential Phone.
-Leo says it's a great deal because it's a flop sales wise.
-Which is too bad because it's a really good phone.
-It had an issue of a crashing camera app, but that has since been fixed along with other housekeeping fixes.
+Myron is considering trading in an old iPhone 6S Plus, giving his wife his iPhone 7 Plus and going with the Essential Phone.
+Leo says it's a great deal because it's a flop sales-wise.
+It's too bad because it's a really good phone.
+It had an issue with a crashing camera app, but that has since been fixed along with other housekeeping fixes.
 Leo now says that the Essential Phone is flawless and one of the only phones running Android 8.
-And it's $200 off right now.
-Super fast snapdragon processor and OLED screen with no bezel.
-Leo says it's the best bezeless phone out there.
+It's also $200 off right now.
+It has a super fast Snapdragon processor and OLED screen with no bezel.

 Paul got a great deal on the iPhone 7, but now that the iPhone 8 is out, he's wondering if he should take it back and get the iPhone 8.
 Rich says that the iPhone 7 is a year old, and he'll only spend another $100 to get the iPhone 8.
 It'll be faster, have a better camera, and double the storage.
 It's definitely worth paying the extra money, and since he's within his two week return period, he should go for it.
 But Paul may also have to pay a restocking fee.
 So it's best to ask about that.
 He won't want to pay $50 for that mistake.

 Rob's daughter has an iPhone 7 and she needs more battery life to get her through the day.
 Jason says that a case that has an extended battery built in is a good option.
 What does MFI mean?
 Jason says that MFI stands for Made for iPhone — certified products that work with the iPhone.
 Mophie is a very popular brand, and their Juice Pack Air is their current model.
 It would make the phone heavier and bigger, but it will work.